sy425191/CssBattlePrelims/README.md

 ### Round 1:

-In this round, a sample web page template with HTML tags will be provided to candidates and candidates have to add CSS to make design look alike to sample Figma design.
+In this round, a sample web page template with few HTML tags will be provided to candidates and candidates have to add HTML and CSS to make design look alike to sample design provided.
+Remember, you only have 2 hours to complete both the task.

 Selection will be on the basis of:
 - Clarity of design